Research Blog

 About This Research

 This cutting-edge research aims to revolutionize how we model and understand risk in natural hazard contexts.
-By integrating spatial latent processes into the classical risk formula, we can better account for complex interactions, spatial dependencies, and hidden factors that influence damage patterns.
+By integrating spatial latent processes and self-organized criticality into classical risk frameworks, we can better account for complex interactions, spatial dependencies, and cascade dynamics that influence damage patterns.

 Research Highlights